-Advances in automation, cloud computing, robotics, and artificial intelligence (AI) have spurred rapid adoption in new technologies across industries.
+Advances in automation, cloud computing, robotics, and artificial intelligence (AI) have spurred the rapid adoption of new technologies across industries.
 In particular, robotic process automation (RPA) has exploded in growth because of its easy integration with other systems, user-friendly functionality, and applicability to mundane tasks across various business units.
 The explosion of interest in RPA began in domains that handle a high volume of transactions like banking and claims processing.
 Today, interest is growing in businesses of nearly all sizes.

 Robotic process automation (RPA) RPA is a software technology that allows people to create automated workflows to automate the repetitive, mundane tasks a human would traditionally complete.
-Software robots use detailed automation scripts to navigate software applications as a human would with a keyboard and a mouse and access systems through APIs, integrated connectors or direct function calls.
+Software robots use detailed automation scripts to navigate software applications as a human would with a keyboard and a mouse and access systems through APIs, integrated connectors, or direct function calls.

 RPA software tools include the following core functionalities: